NordicPlayground/puck/_tutorials/location.md

 Do this by pressing the "No device selected" button.

 > ![](../images/mbed_entered_compiler.PNG)
+> mbed.org compiler with device button highlighted

 You will be prompted with a button that says "Add Platform" with a big plus sign on it.
 Press that button and add your "Nordic nRF51822" device to the compiler by first selecting that one from the list and press "Add to your mbed Compiler" in the new window.

 > ![](../images/mbed_add_to_compiler.PNG)
+> Add to your mbed Compiler button on mbed.org

 Go back to your compiler and press the "No selected device" button again.
 Now select your "Nordic nRF51822" device by pressing that one first and the "Select platform" button after.
 You are now ready to add some programs to your compiler.